 Did you know: Sensoji Temple is dedicated to the Buddhist goddess of mercy and compassion.

 Next, stroll around Asakusa and enjoy the many stores full of Japanese goodies.
-It was here that we found plenty of gifts for our friends and family, including Japanese chopsticks, beautiful lanterns and kitchen utensils, including Japanese knives.
+This is the place where we found plenty of gifts for our friends and family, including Japanese chopsticks, beautiful lanterns and kitchen utensils, including Japanese knives.

 To get to Takeshita Street from Asakusa, you will need to take the subway.
 Take the Ginza line from Asakusa station all the way to Shibuya.
 Change for the Yamanote line which will take you to Harajuku station.
 The journey takes roughly 45 minutes, but add a little extra if you need to find your way around the big Tokyo stations.